jlevy/kmd/kmd/docs/markdown/topics/b3_faq.md

 Run `help` to get an overview.

 Or use the Kmd assistant to get help.
-Ask by typing any quesion ending in `?` The Kmd assistant knows the docs and can answer many questions!
+Ask by typing any question ending in `?` The Kmd assistant knows the docs and can answer many questions!

 Remember there are tab completions on many commands and actions, and that can help you get